EnterpriseDB/barman/doc/manual/66-about.en.md

 - source code is rebased on the current master branch.
 - commits and pull requests are limited to a single feature (multi-feature patches are hard to test and review).
-- changes to the user interface are discussed beforehand with 2ndQuadrant.
+- changes to the user interface are discussed beforehand with EnterpriseDB.

 We also require that any contributions provide a copyright assignment and a disclaimer of any work-for-hire ownership claims from the employer